Skip to main content

 Distributed Systems with OPC UA

 OPC UA breaks down boundaries and enables free data flow.
 Using standard TCP/IP instead of legacy DCOM, OPC UA makes it easy to securely transfer data between networks and though firewalls.
-All OPC UA connections are based on the same opc, which means that a connection to your local machine is not entirely different than a connection to a machine that's far away.
+All OPC UA connections are based on the same OPC, which means that a connection to your local machine is not entirely different than a connection to a machine that's far away.
 This enables the creation of a highly distributed system, and in combination with other features of Ignition can lead to more connected enterprises.

 For example, imagine a corporate network with an office in the center, and remote processes connected through a VPN, which would pass through a variety of connections.
 Each remote site could have an Ignition installation running only an OPC UA module that would report data back to a central facility and record it in a database.
 The overall system cost would be very low.
 The data could be managed centrally in a single location, and then made available to all interested parties through the Vision module or any application that could access the database.